-In honor of our co-founders Hillary Kerr and Katherine Power’s new book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made($13), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
-We last spoke with Laurel & Wolf founder and CEO Leura Fine.
-This week, we tapped one of our biggest design crushes, Kelly Wearstler, to find out where the venerable lifestyle brand maverick goes to get inspired most.
+In honor of our co-founders Hillary Kerr and Katherine Power’s new book, The Career Code: Must-Know Rules for a Strategic, Stylish, and Self-Made($20), we’re running an interview series featuring 17 questions (to parallel the book’s 17 chapters) about the work lives of inspirational female leaders who are at the top of their fields.
+So far, we’ve tapped Julie Masters, Pip Edwards, Jane Frances, and others.
+This week, we interviewed one of our biggest design crushes, Kelly Wearstler, to find out where the venerable lifestyle brand maverick goes to get inspired most.

 In 1995, Wearstler opened her own boutique interior design studio, making a name for herself straightaway for her singular, idiosyncratic approach to design.
 Over the past two decades, Wearstler’s reach as a designer has grown exponentially, designing multiple international hotel properties, including luxury hotels for the Viceroy brand and the new Proper Hotel Group, in addition to private and commercial residences around the world.
 Her impressive portfolio includes collaborations and partnerships with some of the most respected global brands, including a 2006 design of Bergdorf Goodman's seventh-floor restaurant alongside her own boutique.

 A virtuosic eye for color, adventurous sense of style, and generous application of art history are all synonymous with the Wearstler approach.
 Her designs seamlessly marry contemporary influences with important historical reference points, blending high and low, old and new with soulful sophistication and iconic grace.
 So where does the world's most curious designer go to educate her eye?
 Everywhere–and a few places in particular.